ABOUT THE PROJECT

 In November 2015, we invited area residents and businesses to an open house.
 Over 100 attendees were introduced to the study and asked to provide their concerns, values, issues, and hopes.
 We also provided an opportunity to submit input online from November 19-December 03.
 If you were unable to participate, you can view the open house boards.
 In addition, you can read a summary of the input collected during this phase.
 The Community Advisory Group also had their first meeting in January.
 This group was formed to help develop evaluation criteria and ensure community interests and needs are addressed in the preferred concept at the completion of this study.
 For more information, go to calgary.ca/southshaganappi.

-Presented the final short-term and long-term recommendations to the public March 2018.
+The final short-term and long-term recommendations were presented to the public in March 2018.

 Presenting final recommendations to Committee and Council (Spring/Summer 2018).